-CRS 24-9-104 states that on and after January 1, 2008, state officers and employees shall be allowed mileage reimbursement of 90% of the prevailing IRS rate per mile for each mile actually and necessarily traveled while on official state business and, when authorized to be utilized and necessary for official state business, 95% of the prevailing IRS rate per mile for four-wheel-drive vehicles (necessary because of road, terrain, or adverse weather conditions) and forty cents per nautical mile for privately-owned aircraft.The IRS mileage reimbursement rates and the State of Colorado rates are effective July 1, 2022 and have increased from January 1, 2022.
+CRS 24-9-104 states that on and after January 1, 2008, state officers and employees shall be allowed mileage reimbursement of 90% of the prevailing IRS rate per mile for each mile actually and necessarily traveled while on official state business and, when authorized to be utilized and necessary for official state business, 95% of the prevailing IRS rate per mile for four-wheel-drive vehicles (necessary because of road, terrain, or adverse weather conditions) and forty cents per nautical mile for privately-owned aircraft.The IRS mileage reimbursement rate and the State of Colorado rates are effective January 1, 2023.

 - Course Review for Grant Requirements

 The purpose of the Colorado POST course review process is to ensure that classes being paid with POST funding are legitimate and enhance or support the Colorado Basic Academy Curriculum.